angles-n-daemons/sputter/README.md

  * concat
  * alternation

-_note: for randomized repetition, there is a max value of 100. let me know if there's a better way to do it_
+_note: for randomized repetition, there is a max value of 100._